BlogHow to find prospects online: the complete guide

-Finding prospects online using a multi-channel approach will diversify your lead sources, increase the number of leads, and ultimately increase revenue.
+Using multiple channels to find prospects online diversifies your lead sources, increases the number of leads, and ultimately drives more revenue.
 Despite this, sales prospecting is rarely given the same status as closing a deal.

-All of this means that there is huge potential for finding prospects online, whether on social media, forums, search engines, or a more direct approach.
+All of this means that there is huge potential for finding prospects online, whether you keep the search in-house or look to bring in a lead generation company.

 These stages are not just ‘nice to have’ marketing theory.
 They represent aspects at the very heart of marketing; understanding who you are targeting, how you can help them, and why your solution does that better than anyone else.